Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: System Model and Preliminaries

-Such decomposition of data to streams with MMSE-SIC receiver is information lossless due to the following fact. \begin{fact} The mutual information in (\ref{eq:linkkMIG}) is achieved by the MMSE-SIC receiver \cite{Varanasi_Asilomar97_MMSE_is_optimal}, i.e., it is equal to the sum-rate of all streams of link $l$: \end{fact}
+Such decomposition of data to streams with MMSE-SIC receiver is information lossless. \begin{fact} The mutual information in (\ref{eq:linkkMIG}) is achieved by the MMSE-SIC receiver \cite{Varanasi_Asilomar97_MMSE_is_optimal}, i.e., it is equal to the sum-rate of all streams of link $l$: \end{fact}